The Human Truth Foundation

 Population

 Kosovo performs very well in ensuring human rights and freedom compared to most other countries.
 Kosovo comes in the best 20 for freethought1.
-It does better than average in terms of commentary in Human Rights Watch reports2 (but low for Europe), LGBT equality3 (but low for Europe) and in supporting press freedom4 (but high for Europe).
+It does better than average in commentary in Human Rights Watch reports2 (but bad for Europe), LGBT equality3 (but bad for Europe) and in supporting press freedom4 (but high for Europe).
 Solid progress is being made in bringing prosecutions against those involved in serious war crimescommitted during the 1998-1999 Kosovo war5.

 1. Kosovo's Human Rights, Equality & Tolerance